stevengharris/MarkupEditor/README.md

 WYSIWYG editing for SwiftUI and UIKit apps.

-Jealous of those JavaScript coders with their WYSIWYG text editors, but just can't stomach the idea of immersing yourself in JavaScript when you're enjoying the comfort and joy of Swift?
+Jealous of those JavaScript coders with their WYSIWYG text editors, but unwilling to take on integrating one into your comfy Swift world?
 Yeah, me too.
-So when I was forced to do it, I thought I'd share what I did as a way to help others avoid it.
+So, when I did it for use in another app, I thought I'd share what I did as a way to help others avoid it.

 ## Demo